 This research is being conducted by Dr Lauren England, Lecturer in Culture, Media & Creative Industries at King’s College London, and designer/maker Julian Leedham.
-The project is funded by the Arts & Humanities Research Institute at King’s College London.
+The project was funded by the Arts & Humanities Research Institute at King’s College London and an ESRC Impact Acceleration Grant through King’s College London.

-Interested in learning more or being involved with this project, then download the full project outline document here or send us an email at email@example.com.
+If you are interested in learning more or being involved with this project, you can download our project reports below or send us an email at firstname.lastname@example.org.
 We look forward to hearing from you.

 Dr Lauren England conducted this project at King’s College London as a Lecturer in the Department of Culture Media & Creative Industries.
 She is now a Lecturer in Creative Economies at Duncan Jordanstone College of Art & Design at the University of Dundee (UK).
 Her PhD at King’s College London in partnership with Crafts Council UK investigated higher education and business development in UK contemporary craft.
 Lauren has published research on craft skills evolution, social enterprises and precarious work in the creative economy.
 Her current research explores sustainable creative economy development in both Global North and Global South contexts.